khaledh/bitflow/06_load_dummy_kernel.md

 Let's recap:
 * We learned a bit more about the memory layout in real mode and explored the free memory areas where we can load our kernel.
 * We created a one-sector dummy kernel to be loaded by the boot sector.
-* We combined the boot sector image with the kernel image into one disk image.
+* We combined the boot sector binary with the kernel binary into one disk image.
 * We learned how to use BIOS `INT 13h` to load the kernel's sector from disk.
 * We learned how to manually check that our disk load succeeded using the QEMU monitor.
 * We transferred control to our dummy kernel using a far jump instruction.